reruo321/OS-Self-Study/00002-Buffer-Overflow/README.md

 * Low entropy in 32-bit systems, because of small range of random addresses.

 #### Entropy
-**Entropy** has many meaning, and it means the randomness of OS or application in computing.
+**Entropy** has many meaning, and it means the randomness of an OS or an application in computing.
 It is used in cryptography or others where random data are needed.